 Fast food is a convenience that can add up quickly, especially since the prices keep going up.
 When you consider how much it would cost to make the food on your own, you nearly always come out ahead by cooking.

 It still can be difficult to save on your food budget.
 A menu planning service may be just the hack you need to really save on your grocery bill.
-The service puts together a list and provides with new recipes to cook each week.
+The service puts together a list and provides new recipes to cook each week.
 This can help you stop eating out and makes sure the food you go buy does not go to waste.